7 Best Natural Caffeine Sources for a Jitter‑Free Pre‑Workout

 Dark chocolate (70%+ cacao) is a tasty option that combines caffeine and theobromine, which gently stimulate the brain and muscles.

 Sometimes, I’ll pair a small piece of dark chocolate with coffee before a fasted cardio session.
 It gives me mental clarity and a quick burst of energy — without filling me up.
+For women, a square or two provides a mild pre-workout lift along with a satisfying, clean-energy boost that doesn’t interfere with nutrition goals.

 7. Green Coffee Bean